Blood Pressure Readings at Your Fingertips

 “As an engineer, to take your work to the next level, where the user has to use it without you there, is very difficult,” says Wang.
 “Your system has to educate them and it has to be self-evident.
 We’ve had to do a ton of user-centered design work.”

-In addition to Vibro, which they plan to license as an application programming interface (API) to other medical device companies, the team has filed patents for other smartphone-based health measurement methods, such as a tool for assessing grip strength to determine patient readiness for surgery.
+In addition to the blood pressure method, which they plan to license as an application programming interface (API) to other medical device companies, the team has filed patents for other smartphone-based health measurement methods, such as a tool for assessing grip strength to determine patient readiness for surgery.

-The team will present Vibro at the UC San Diego-sponsored Innovation Day at Petco Park on September 24 and receive the Don Norman Design Special Recognition Award on November 15 at the Don Norman Design Award Summit.
+The team presented the results of this work at the UC San Diego-sponsored Innovation Day at Petco Park on September 24 and received the Don Norman Design Special Recognition Award on November 15 at the Don Norman Design Award Summit.
 Other team members whose work was integral to the award-winning design work include Tatsuo Kumamoto, Ampi Averbuj, Chelsea Maples, and Ann Lin.
 Billion Labs operates out of a dedicated office space as a resident startup of UC San Diego’s Entrepreneurship Center on the fourth floor of the Design and Innovation Building.
-In addition to Wang and Barry, Billion Labs is staffed by a full-time engineer and intermittent interns in engineering and design.
+In addition to Wang and Barry, Billion Labs is staffed by a full-time engineer and interns in engineering and design.

-The development of the Vibro app has been supported by the National Institutes of Health (NIH) through multiple programs—including the Year 3 cohort of NIH MassAITC Pilot Awardees, a $4.3 million effort, and recently by the NIH POCTRN program under the CAPCaT mechanism.
-Billion Labs’ preliminary research at UC San Diego was funded under Wang’s Google Research Scholar Award fellowship.
+There are plans to commercialize the method as an app called “Vibro” under Wang’s spinoff company Billion Labs.
+The research has been supported by the National Institutes of Health (NIH) through multiple programs—including the Year 3 cohort of NIH MassAITC Pilot Awardees, a $4.3 million effort, and recently by the NIH POCTRN program under the CAPCaT mechanism.
+Preliminary research at UC San Diego was funded under Wang’s Google Research Scholar Award fellowship.

 Stay in the Know